NieneB/InternshipReport/index.md

 Animated maps leave interaction aside, and use time to add a visual dimension to the display.
 The scenes in an animation show the state f the data at one moment accordingly.
 There is hardly any interactive control.
 Dynamic animated variables are

-  1. temporal position, when something is displayed
+  * Temporal position, when something is displayed.
-  2. duration. how long is something displayed
+  * Duration. how long is something displayed.
-  3. order, temporal sequence
-  4. rate of change
-  5. frequency, speed
-  6. synchronization
+  * Order, the temporal sequence.
+  * Tate of change.
+  * Frequency or speed.
+  * Synchronization.

 Animated maps contain dynamic variables.
 Scene duration, rate of change, scene order.
-(Ormeling, 1996)

-(Kobben and Yaman) (MacEachren)
+(Ormeling, 1996) (Kobben and Yaman) (MacEachren)

 ####Spatial - temporal
 Spatial temporal visualization is the display of dynamic pehomena as a series of static maps.
 To analyze and understand patterns of temporal change of phenomena.
 The two categories are temporal animation and non-temporal animation.
 In temporal animation, display time and world time are directly related.
 While for non-temporal, no direct relation between display time and world time is present.
 Kraak and Klomp give a slightly different categorization, but can be compared to the Köbben & Yaman.
-Kraak & Klomp talk about time-series, successive build-up and changing representations.
-See table #.

-(Dibiase et al., 1992)(Nöllenburg, 2007)(Köbben & Yaman, 1996)
+Kraak & Klomp talk about time-series, successive build-up and changing representations.(Dibiase et al., 1992)(Nöllenburg, 2007)(Köbben & Yaman, 1996)  See table #.

 Dibase states that dynamic variables can be used to emphasize the location of a phenomenon, emphasize the attributes or visualize change in the spatial, temporal or thematic dimensions.
 (Dibiase et al., 1992)